 Dorćol is a neighborhood in the very center of Belgrade, and one of it’s oldest parts, situated just beside Kalemegdan fortress, and on the Danube waterfront.
 The lower Dorćol town developed on the long road towards the east (modern day Cara Dušana street) during the middle ages, and at some point in history joined the upper Dorćol which was already populated in Roman times.

-Nowadays Dorćol is kind of an open air museum of the times gone by, with several scattered monuments from the Turkish and Austrian era, as well as the modern times.
+Nowadays Dorćol is kind of an open air museum of the times gone by, with several scattered monuments from the Turkish and Austrian era, as well as some modern architecture masterpieces.

 Dorćol is also the place with most cafes and restaurants in Belgrade.